 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
-If students do not submit these documents on time (no later than Feb.
-28, 2020), the students are responsible for any costs incurred such as service charges or other penalties.
+If students do not submit these documents on time (no later than Dec.
+10, 2020), the students are responsible for any costs incurred such as service charges or other penalties.
 Below is a list of required information and documentation.

-INCOME TAX NOTICES OF ASSESSMENT DUE DATE 2019-20 Enrolment New Aid Applicant Previous Aid Applicant Year 1 g 1 '/ 2016 2017 Submit the same as a new aid applicant Year 2 Submit 2016, 2017 and 2018 tax year notices from each parent & your spouse/partner No notices to submit, the prior parental and spouse/partner contributions will be used August 5 Year 3 Submit 2018 tax year notices from each parent & your spouse/partner OTHER DOCUMEN NTS DUE DATE Copy of 2019-2020 go overnment student financ ial assistance application Copy of 2019-2020 government student financial assistance Notice of Assessment listing the actual (not estimated) amount of funding August 5, and final paystub due September 6, 2019 Student and spouse/partner completed and signed Declaration and Consent Form Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable .
-Copy of student's computer receipt, if applicable.
-Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2019 Copy of student's rental agreement for Sept 2019 to April 2020 First-year and new transfer students, upper-year students applying for the first time Copy of pre-law government student loans documents, if applicable New transfer students Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2020 bank statement to receive interest payment on interest-free loan December 13, 2019 Submit all supporting documents for the financial aid application and copies of receipts for allowable expenses.
-Receipts must include the student's full names.
-Receipts that do not have the student's full names will not be processed.
-Submit as soon as possible.
-Last date for submission is December 13, 2019
+INCOME TAX NOTICES OF ASSESSMENT DUE DATE 2019-20 Enrolment New Aid Applicant Previous Aid Applicant Year 1 S-1 Submit the same as a new aid applicant Year 2 Submit 2017, 2018 and 2019 tax year notices from each and 2019 tax year No notices to submit, the prior parental and August 5 Year 3 spouse/partner spouse/partner contributions will be used OTHER DOCUMEN NTS DUE DATE Copy of 2020-2021 go overnment student financ ial assistance application ial assistance Notice of Assessment listing the actual (not estimated) Student and spouse/partner completed and signed Declaration and Consent Form August 5, and final paystub due September 8, 2020 Copy of Spouse/Partner's loan repayment documents, if applicable Copy of student's computer receipt, if applicable.
+Copy of moving expenses receipts, if applicable.
+Copy of child care expense document, if claimed (i.e. a bill or a signed letter from the child care provider with child's name on it) Copy of student's summer earnings final pay stub showing gross summer earnings Copy of student's end-of-April paystub, if student also worked for the same company between January 1 and April 30, 2021 - Copy of student's rental agreement for Sept 2020 to April 2021 First-year and new transfer students, upper-year students applying for the first time - Copy of pre-law government student loans documents, if applicable New transfer students Copy of government student loans documents for previous law school years, if applicable Other supporting documentation for special requests and consideration Copy of January or February 2021 bank statement to receive interest payment on interest-free loan December 10, 2020 Submit as soon as possible.
+Last date for submission is December 10, 2020